 Cultivating cannabis is not easy.
 The plant relies on very specific conditions to not only grow and thrive, but to ensure that the result is potent, fragrant, and free of contaminants and pests.
-These hurdles continue after harvest, with drying and curing presenting its own set of challenges to product quality, including potential for contamination, loss of terpenes, and degradation of valuable phytocannabinoids like THC.
+These hurdles continue after harvest, with drying and curing presenting their own set of challenges to product quality, including potential for contamination, the difficulty of preserving terpenes, and the likelihood of THC degradation.

 #1: Incorrect humidity levels

 • What’s the issue?
-Humidity is the amount of water vapor that’s present in the air.
-Too high humidity levels can prevent your cannabis from drying just enough to reach the proper moisture content before it makes its way to the consumer.
-Too much moisture (or water activity), and the whole harvest risks developing mold and mildew, which renders the cannabis unusable.
-Too little, and the flower is less flavorful and brittle.
+Humidity is the amount of water vapor that’s present in the air, and cannabis and humidity aren’t friends.
+Overly high humidity levels prevent your cannabis from drying just enough to reach the proper moisture content before it makes its way to the consumer.
+Too much moisture (also known as water activity), and the whole harvest risks developing mold and mildew, which renders the cannabis unusable.
+Too little, and the flower is brittle and less flavorful.
 The right humidity levels ensure that the cannabis dries precisely how it’s supposed to.

 #2: The temperature is off